Action-specific perception: Criticisms

 The claim that activity and intention influence perception is controversial.
 These findings challenge traditional theories of perception, nearly all of which conceptualize perception as a process that provides an objective and behaviorally-independent representation of the environment.
-The fact that the same environment looks different depending on the perceiver's abilities and intentions implies that perception is not behaviorally-neutral.
+The fact that the same environment looks different depending on the perceiver's abilities and intentions implies perception is not behaviorally-neutral.

 Alternative explanations for apparent action-specific effects have been proposed, most commonly that the perceiver's ability affects the perceiver's judgment about what they see, rather than affecting perception itself.
-In other words, perceivers see the world similarly but then report their impressions differently.
+In other words, perceivers see the world similarly, but then report their impressions differently.

 Problems

 Perception cannot be measured directly.
-Instead, researchers must rely on reports, judgments, and behaviors.
+Researchers must instead rely on reports, judgments, and behaviors.
 However, many attempts have been made to resolve this issue.
 One technique is to use many different kinds of perceptual judgments.
-For example, action-specific effects have been found when verbal reports and visual matching tasks.
+For example, action-specific effects have been found when using verbal reports and visual matching tasks.
 Action-specific effects are also apparent with indirect measures such as perceived parallelism as a proxy for perceived distance.
 Action-specific effects have also been found when using action-based measures such as Blindwalking.